SadeghTabas-NOAA/CPSC8810-Mining-Massive-Data/Readme.md

     5. LSTM_Singlelayer, LSTM_CNN, MLP are three data driven models used in our project
     6. Streamflow prediction app with keras,django is an app to run inference on streamflow prediction model for one station
     7. encoder_decoder_lstm.py implements the seq2seq encoder-decoder LSTM network for future forecast and achived valid RMSE score of 116.46249
-    8. Web Platform for Dynamical Streamflow Prediction with leaflet, jQuery
+    8. Django Web Platform for Dynamical Streamflow Prediction with leaflet, jQuery (Please load test.html to start the webapp)